textninja/advent-of-code-2021/README.md

 This is the environment I use to solve advent of code puzzles.
 This one is configured for 2021, but it's a trivial change (to `bin/year.js`) to get it to work for other years.

-Use Atom with Wallaby.
-After running `yarn` to install dependencies, use the following sequence of commands:
+I'm using VS Code with Wallaby.
+After running `yarn` to install dependencies, I typically run the following sequence of commands:

  - `yarn day 1`
    Create scaffolding in src dir for day 1